ncsurobotics/DEPRECATED-acoustics-2016/README.md

   * **pypruss**: a python wrapper for the c library responsible for sending high level commands to the PRUSS-ICSS.
   * **pasm**: Compiler for the PRU assembly code.
 Seems to be included with beaglebones manufactured after April.
   * **beaglebone-universal-io**: Collection of scripts that allow user to assign PRUSS.
+  * **Make a cron job for terminal app**: This allows seawolf to interact with acoustics without ssh.

 To take care of these dependencies, please follow the steps below.